 Hello fellow filmmakers!
 Are you ready to start making a documentary and not quite sure what to do first or what to do next?
-In my 20+ years making documentaries I have learned a few tricks that have helped inspire my projects forward and break the ice in my creative process.
-I am sharing those ideas below in hopes that they help you in your own filmmaking journey.
+In my 20+ years making documentaries I have learned and developed a few methods that have helped move my projects forward and break the ice in my creative process.
+I am sharing these ideas below in the hope that they help you in your own filmmaking journey.

 1. Pick your topic carefully